DevonHope/W21-COMP4107-Project-Grootslang/Project/Proposal.md

 # What techniques do you plan to use to approach the problem?

+We will first use unsupervised learning in guiding learning features and finding correlations of possible features in the dataset, plotting maps and graphs scientifically.
+Then we use given labels such as difficulties or newly created features, such as possibilities to build a city, as labels to start training a convolutional neural network to learn the planet.
+Then we will try different models that best predict what are needed in interstellar colonization

 # What additional research do you need to conduct

+Given inputs of data, we need to determine which area on the planet best suits humanity

+The research may consider resource depletion and time-changing effects in the model

+Some resources are essential in building cities, so a model should predict possibilities of the appearance of a resource in given locations